Arbitration is an alternative form of dispute resolution used in lieu of court litigation to settle legal disputes between parties.

 Arbitration cost:

-Please note: should Prodigy Finance be successful in a claim against you, we reserve the right to claim the arbitration costs, as well as our legal fees and costs from you.
+Should Prodigy Finance be successful in a claim against you, we reserve the right to claim the arbitration costs, as well as any other fees incurred during the arbitral process, from you.

 Arbitration and your loan agreement: